Perfect-Day-Live-Inc/helpers/README.md

                                           finalAlpha: 0.5,
                                           duration: 3.0)
 ```
-*  `rotateViewTo45Degree`
+*  `scaleViewAnimation`

-    This function is used to scale view, note: x, y = 1 is equals to your current size of width, height and for final if you enter 2 then it will be multiple of your current width hieght scale.
+    This function is used to scale view, note: x, y = 1 is equals to your current size of width, height and for final if you enter 2 then it will be multiple of your current width height scale.
     Usage:
 ```
     Animations.shared().scaleViewAnimation(view: self.viewToAnimate,